 Do Not Trust The Guardians Of Public Trust – Part 2.

-The City of Stuart CDBG Project Manager for the City with the authority to act on the City’s behalf with respect to all aspects of the Project – Mrs. Gandhi-Savdas, the City of Stuart Community Redevelopment Agency (CRA) Executive Director.
+Mrs. Gandhi-Savdas, The City of Stuart CDBG Project Manager for the City with the authority to act on the City’s behalf with respect to all aspects of the Project and the City of Stuart Community Redevelopment Agency (CRA) Executive Director.

-Under the City of Stuart CDBG HR program and the scope of work, the contractor Patriot Response Group (CGC-1526178 ) was solely responsible for the permit application, measurements of the windows frames, plans, drawings, ordering the replacements windows, and installation.
+Under the City of Stuart CDBG HR program’s scope of work, the contractor Patriot Response Group (CGC-1526178 ), supervised by Mr. Jenkins of Guardian CRM, Inc. and the City, was solely responsible for the permit application, measurements of the windows frames, plans, drawings, ordering the replacements windows, and installation.
 The contractor negligently ordered the oversized replacement windows (31.5″x59.5″) which are 4″ bigger than our original windows.
 The replacement windows didn’t fit within our existing rough openings.
 Out of 20 replacement windows 3 couldn’t be installed at all due to their large size.

 The first installation of the replacement windows took place on July 5th through July 7th, 2024.
 We expressed our concerns to the contractor regarding the oversized replacement windows, but were told not to worry, to trust the contractor’s “window crew,” and not to interfere with their work, that everything was according to the Florida Building Code and the contractor submitted all necessary documents and plans to the City of Stuart Building Department.

-The contractor removed the original 1.5” thick protruding sills, parts of the framing, and altered the exterior load-bearing wall to fit the oversized replacement windows.
+The contractor removed the original 1.5” thick protruding sills, parts of the framing, and altered (cut 4″) the exterior load-bearing wall to fit the oversized replacement windows.

-All 17 replacement windows were installed incorrectly, the contractor taped them with clear visqueen on July 9th.
-The re-installation of the oversized replacement windows by the contractor took place on July 10th, 2024 through July 13th , and they inflicted more damage to our historical building.
-On July 10th, the contractor’s construction manager Jim Nichols was rude and insulting, and threatened us to take his crew and leave when we were upset with the damages inflicted to our building and expressed our concern with the oversized windows reinstallation.
+All 17 replacement windows were installed incorrectly.
+The contractor taped them with clear visqueen on July 9th, 2024.
+The re-installation of the oversized replacement windows took place on July 10th through July 13th, 2024, and the contractor inflicted more damage to our historical building.
+On July 10th, the contractor’s construction manager Jim Nichols was rude and insulting, and threatened us to take his crew and leave when we were upset with the damages and expressed our concern with the oversized windows re-installation.
 We asked the contractor not to destroy our rough openings and not to cut into the exterior walls anymore.
-The contractor was aware of the historical nature of our building and signed the document, acknowledging that the scope of work and all rehabilitation shall be in accordance with required state historic mandates relating to material and aesthetic.
+According to the CDBG documents, the contractor was aware of the historical nature of our building and signed the document, acknowledging that the scope of work and that all rehabilitation shall be in accordance with required state historic mandates relating to material and historical aesthetics.

 On July 16th, we sent a message to Antonio Jenkins of Guardian Community Resource Management, Inc., asking if the contractor had plans and the Building Department permission to alter our exterior load bearing walls.
 Mr. Jenkins, the CDBG Project Manager and Director of Construction, responded “yes.”
-Mr. Jenkins was aware of the State Division of Historical Resources letter dated December 1st, 2023.
+Mr. Jenkins was aware of the State Historic Preservation letter dated December 1st, 2023.
 Mr. Jenkins, Project Manager and Director of Construction certified in building codes, was also aware that his answers were in contradiction to the Florida Building Code on existing buildings.

 After the inspection of the building permit file, we found out that it wasn’t true.

-On July 19th, 2024, we sent an email with the photographs to Antonio Jenkins of Guardian Community Resource Management and Pinal Gandhi-Savdas, the City of Stuart CDBG Project Manager for the City with the authority to act on the City’s behalf with respect to all aspects of the Project, about our historical building being damaged by the contractor Patriot Response Group, that our exterior walls were cutout.
-Mrs. Gandhi-Savdas ignored and didn’t respond to our email despite the letter from the State Division of Historical Resources!
+On July 19th, 2024, we sent an email with photographs to Mr. Jenkins of Guardian Community Resource Management and Mrs. Gandhi-Savdas, the City of Stuart CDBG Project Manager for the City, about our historical building being damaged by the contractor Patriot Response Group, that our exterior load-bearing walls walls were cutout.
+Mrs. Gandhi-Savdas ignored and didn’t respond to our email despite the December 2023 letter from the State Historic Preservation Office, and of course she didn’t say a word about the SHPO letter, neither Mr. Jenkins did!

 The City of Stuart CDBG HR Program- Correspondence with the City of Stuart